JorgeCastilloMateo/ZoopFit/README.md

 ```

 ## Workflow of the paper
+### Simulation Study
+To reproduce the simulation study in Section 3 of the paper, see this file: `inst/scripts/00simulation.R`

 ### Data for Fitting Zooplankton Model
 Once the `ZoopFit` package is installed, we progress to the data.